MFarabi619/MFarabi619/Markdown Sections/about.md

 MFarabi619/MFarabi619 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+This readme is generated dynamically using a python script.